-Conquest's King Bay Property is located at Sturgeon Lake, Ontario, the property comprises a combination of Mining Leases and Mineral Claims.
-Conquest's drilling programs during 2007 and 2008 investigated geophysical targets under the waters of King Bay that were believed to be potential sources for high grade gold mineralization previously found in distinct boulder trains along the south shore of King Bay.
+Conquest's King Bay Property is located at Sturgeon Lake, Ontario and comprises a combination of Mining Leases and Mineral Claims.
+Conquest's drilling programs during 2007 and 2008 investigated geophysical targets under the waters of King Bay that were believed to be potential sources for high grade gold mineralization previously found in distinct glacially derived boulder trains along the south shore of King Bay.
 Historic high-grade gold values reported by previous owners of the property from three separate boulder trains include a highest value of 521.1 grams per tonne gold (15.2 ounces per ton) while the average grade of boulders sampled from the central boulder train is 18.2 grams per tonne gold (0.53 ounce per ton), from the eastern boulder train is 18.9 grams per tonne gold (0.55 ounce per ton) and 5.14 grams per tonne gold (0.15 ounce per ton) from the western boulder train.

-A drilling program in 2007 investigated the W-Series anomalies outlined by magnetic surveys situated immediately up ice from the western boulder train.
-Gold mineralization was encountered in 9 holes and in all of the five (5) W-Series anomalies.
+A drilling program in 2007 investigated the W-Series anomalies previously outlined by magnetic surveys.
+These anomalies are situated immediately up ice from the western boulder train.
+Gold mineralization was encountered in nine (9) holes and in all of the five (5) W-Series anomalies.

-A short follow-up drill programme comprising four holes (291 metres) was drilled off the ice in late December 2007 and January 2008.
+A short follow-up drill program comprising four (4) holes (291 metres) was drilled from the ice in late December 2007 and January 2008.